 The Board has formed three committees: the Audit Committee; the Commercial Committee; and the People, Corporate Governance & Compensation Committee.
-The Audit Committee members are Mr. Hayhurst (chair) and Ms. Woodruff.
-The Commercial Committee members are Ms. Le and Mr. Neese (chair).
-The People, Corporate Governance & Compensation Committee members are Mr. Hayhurst, Ms. Le, Mr. Sun, and Ms. Woodruff (chair).
-The chair of the Board is an ex officio member of each committee.
+The Audit Committee members are Ms. Bayless, Mr. Hayhurst (chair), Mr. Roche and Ms. Woodruff.
+The Commercial Committee members are Ms. Le, Mr. Muehlhaeuser, Mr. Neese (chair) and Mr. Roche.
+The People, Corporate Governance & Compensation Committee members are Mr. Hayhurst, Ms. Le, Mr. Muehlhaeuser, Mr. Roche and Ms. Woodruff (chair).
+The chair of the Board is an ex officio member of each committee and is entitled to vote on committee matters.
+Directors who are appointed by shareholders pursuant to agreements with the Corporation are not eligible to serve on board committees.

-In 2012, Mr. Hayhurst was a director of Catalyst Paper Corporation during the time it restructured its debt under the Companies' Creditors Arrangement Act (Canada).
-Mr. Roche was Chair of Aonix Advanced Materials Corp. (a private company) when a bankruptcy order was issued against it under the Bankruptcy and Insolvency Act (Canada) on October 13, 2017.
+Canadian securities legislation requires disclosure if, as at the date of the AIF, or within 10 years before the date of the AIF, a director or executive officer was a director or officer of any company that became insolvent while that person was acting in that capacity, or within one year from ceasing to act in that capacity.
+In this regard, Mr. Roche was Chair of Aonix Advanced Materials Corp. (a private company) when a bankruptcy order was issued against it under the Bankruptcy and Insolvency Act (Canada) on October 13, 2017.